Mind and Performance

 Our state is how we feel, our mood and is the sum total of all our neurological and physical processes at any moment in time.

-No matter how fit and conditioned we are, no matter what our skill levels, if our mind is working against us then we will always underachieve.
-How many times have you been beaten by an opponent with an inferior skill level?
 This could be down to your fitness but in most cases will be down to your mind and your state.
 We know that once our mind is working for us then the physical aspect of the sport just gets easier.
 The difference between the top performers in any sport, is their ability to control their own state and this is done by their mind.
 This is the same for all sports people.

 In sport, the power of the mind is universally acknowledged.
-'Psyching -up' has always been a part of competition and coaching.
+'Psyching-up' has always been a part of competition and coaching.
 The top-performing teams and individuals are now realising that there is more to 'psyching-up' than a team talk or a motivational chat.
 Whether this is through enlightenment or necessity the result is the same and they are turning to Mind Coaching to give them the edge.
 For most sports people it is the richest vein to mine for performance gains and yet conversley the least explored.
 This is especially strange since everyone knows how our state effects how we deliver on any given day.
 Recent publicity around cycling, football, rugby etc. has accelerated the use of Mind Coaching at the top level and this is rapidly percolating through to all levels of sport.

 It all starts with language.........the sports coach's language and the language the spots person uses with themselves - self-talk.

-Why would you not coach the Mind when it is the key to operating at your best level of performance?
+Aligning the conscious with the subconscious is the key to operating at your best level of performance.

 Get the most from your mind and you will get the best from your body

-Emotional coaching is therefore the answer if you want to remove those negative emotional drivers
+Subconscious coaching is therefore the answer if you want to remove those negative emotional drivers

 3 common reasons for underperformance in any sport or area of our lives are: